svspire/cl-simpledoc/README.md

 than most of the other documentation systems for Common Lisp but that also makes it easier to maintain and easier to port.

+Since any Common Lisp automatic documentation system should be able to document itself, we've done that with [cl-simpledoc.html](http://htmlpreview.github.com/?https://github.com/svspire/cl-simpledoc/edit/master/cl-simpledoc.html) , which is included in this repository for your convenience.

 ## Example

 ```lisp